tetzank/homepage/content/posts/x-macros.md

 The reason for this behavior is easy to understand: the preprocessor does not know anything about the semantics of the expressions.
 Basically, it just copies text around following its expansion rules, not knowing what the text means and if the assembled code makes any sense for the following compilation step.
 This separation of concerns keeps tools simple, but it can lead to unexpected pitfalls.
-If you feel curious about other common problems, you can check out the ['Macro Pitfalls'](https://gcc.gnu.org/onlinedocs/cpp/Macro-Pitfalls.html#Macro-Pitfalls) section in the documentation.
+If you feel curious about other common problems, you can check out the ['Macro Pitfalls'][pitfalls] section in the documentation.

 I do not use macros as inlined functions anymore.
 A normal function has way less surprises in store than a macro.